 The most common type of headache feels like a band of pain wrapped around your forehead.
 However, we know that this pain is most likely due to a muscle somewhere in your neck or another part of the head.

 So what is it about those head and neck muscles that’s causing your head to ache?

 It may be because the muscles in your neck are becoming tight and strained.
 When this happens, sore knots develop in the muscles.
 These tender muscles knots send pain signals to the brain.
 It’s the pain signals from these muscle knots that you feel as a tight band of pressure around your head.

 There are many things you can do to ease achy muscles in the neck and head – a source of headache pain.

 Massage: Next time you get a nagging headache, the solution may be at your fingertips.
 Try a gentle massage to soothe and relax the muscles in your head and neck.
-Massage also leads to an increase in endorphin levels – the body’s natural pain relievers that can also boost feelings of wellbeing.
+Massage also leads to an increase in endorphin levels – the body’s natural pain relievers.

 Pain-relief medication: If you are worried about headache pain slowing you down, pain relievers can provide effective relief.
-For fast pain relief, try Nurofen Zavance to relieve your headache at the source of the pain.
-Not only is it absorbed up to twice as fast as standard Nurofen, it targets the source of pain by working both at the site of pain in the body and on pain signals that reach the brain.
+For fast pain relief, try Nurofen Zavance to relieve your headache.
+Not only are Nurofen Zavance tablets and caplets absorbed up to twice as fast as standard Nurofen, it works at both the site of pain in the body and on pain signals that reach the brain.